dotnet/Kerberos.NET/README.md

 This library is NOT officially supported by Microsoft.
 If you are using it via Oracle's [ODP.NET](https://www.oracle.com/database/technologies/appdev/dotnet/odp.html), please contact Oracle support, even if you know that the problem is in Kerberos.NET.
 Microsoft will close servicing cases created directly with Microsoft for Kerberos.NET.

 To summarize: This repo is NOT officially supported by Microsoft, despite the fact that some Microsoft employees might be managing it and contributing to it.
-They are doing it either in their free time, or partially as work time for internal usage, without any SLA from Microsoft (or from the employees).
+They are doing it either in their free time, or partially as work time for internal usage, without any SLA from Microsoft (or from Microsoft employees).

 # What is it?